cse-labs/argo-load/labs/inner-loop.md

 ## Observability: Fluent Bit

 - Fluent Bit is a de-facto standard for K8s log forwarding
-  - PiB deploys a Fluent Bit instance with "in" your Codespace
+  - KiC deploys a Fluent Bit instance with "in" your Codespace
 - K9s is a commonly used UI that reduces the complexity of `kubectl`
-  - PiB deploys k9s "in" your Codespace
+  - KiC deploys k9s "in" your Codespace
 - This is a powerful inner-loop feature as you don't have external dependencies
 - See the [Fluent Bit documentation](https://docs.fluentbit.io/manual/) for more information